llm-workflow-engine/llm-workflow-engine/README.md

 ![kod(1)](https://user-images.githubusercontent.com/4510758/212906773-666be6fe-90e1-4f5e-b962-7748143bd744.png)

-See below for details on using ChatGPT as an API from Python.
+See below for details on using LWE as an API from Python.

 ## Requirements